Northwestern University's Kellogg School of Management

 Schuman is the co-author of several family business books, including Human Resources in the Family Business: Maximizing the Power of Your People, Family Education for Business Owning Families and Family Business as Paradox.

-Schuman and her husband live in Evanston and have three adult children and two brilliant grandchildren.
+Schuman and her husband live in Evanston and have three adult children and three brilliant grandchildren.
 Schuman as been active in several Chicago nonprofit organizationss throughout the years, notably Curts Café and Uptown Café.

 Schuman has a B.A. in Psychology from Oberlin College and earned her MBA at The Kellogg School of Management at Northwestern University.
 She is experienced in a variety of 360, communications and personal development tools, and has completed the Center for Conflict Resolution's 40-hour Performance-Based Mediation Skills Training.